LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 single number, increasing with backward compatible changes.

-    - (required for device\_extensions with entry points) extension "entrypoints" - array of device extension entrypoints; not used for instance extensions
+    - (required for device\_extensions with entry points) extension "entrypoints" - array of device extension entry points; not used for instance extensions

 - (sometimes required) "functions" - mapping list of function entry points.
-If multiple layers exist within the same shared library (or if a layer is in the same shared library as an ICD), this must be specified to allow each layer to have its own vkGet\*ProcAddr entrypoints that can be found by the loader.
+If multiple layers exist within the same shared library (or if a layer is in the same shared library as an ICD), this must be specified to allow each layer to have its own vkGet\*ProcAddr entry points that can be found by the loader.
 At this time, only the following two functions are required:

     - "vkGetInstanceProcAddr" name